zinserjan/mocha-webpack/docs/installation/cli-usage.md

-  --retries                      set numbers of time to retry a failed test case --delay                        wait for async suite definition --webpack-config               path to webpack-config file --opts                         path to webpack-mocha options file, Default cwd/mocha-webpack.opts
+  --retries                      set numbers of time to retry a failed test case --delay                        wait for async suite definition --webpack-config               path to webpack-config file --webpack-env                  environment passed to the webpack-config, when it is a function --opts                         path to webpack-mocha options file, Default cwd/mocha-webpack.opts

 Examples